The Stuckeman Center for Design Computing (SCDC) is holding its Flash Symposium on September 23 and 24 in the Jury Space at the Stuckeman School.

 VR installations will be accessible to the public during the symposium and workshops aim to provide experience and entry steps into VR for the participants.
 The symposium is chaired by Rodney Allen Trice, Professor of Practice in the the Graphic Design Program and Eric Mainzer, PhD Candidate in the Department of Architecture.

-11:30am WORKSHOP – Penn State Center for Immersive Experiences
+11:30am WORKSHOP – at Penn State Center for Immersive Experiences

 TLT (Penn State’s Teaching and learning with Technology) will be there both days 10am-5pm with a table on how you can access Penn State’s resources